 For example, a federal agency (NIAAA) conducted a nation-wide study of 43,000 diagnosed alcoholics in the US.
 They found that 17.2% were drinking alcohol in a controlled and moderate way.
 About the same proportion (18.2%) were abstaining.
 Only 25% of the alcoholics had not moderated their alcohol consumption.

 The NIAAA findings, and those of many other studies, are completely inconsistent with the disease theory.
 That includes the idea of disease progression. the need of all alcoholics to abstain, and their inability to ever drink in moderation.

-A.A. insists that alcoholics must completely abstain from all alcohol.
-Hence it’s not surprising that alcoholics who have never attended A.A. are more successful in being able to drink in a controlled, moderate manner.
-A.A. beliefs are actually counter-productive.
+AA insists that alcoholics must completely abstain from all alcohol.
+Hence it’s not surprising that alcoholics who have never attended AA are more successful in being able to drink in a controlled, moderate manner.
+AA beliefs are actually counter productive.

-Fortunately, not all programs for alcohol problems accept the disease theory and the mistaken beliefs of the 12 steps.
+Now the good news.
+Not all programs for alcohol problems accept the disease theory and the mistaken beliefs of the 12 steps.
 They include these and others.

 - Moderation Management.

 Bufe, C. Studies Show Alcoholics Anonymous Is Ineffective.
 In: Wekesser, C. (Ed.).
 Alcoholism.
 San Diego: Green, 1994.
 Pp. 72-81.

 Fingarette, H. Heavy Drinking.
 The Myth of Alcoholism as a Disease.
 Berkeley: U. CA Press, 1988.

 FitzGerald, K. Alcoholism is a Disease.
 In: Cozic, C., and Swisher, K. (Eds.).
 Chemical Dependency.
 San Diego: Green, 1991.
 Pp. 96-100.

 Heather, N., and Robertson, I. Controlled Drinking.
 London: Methuen, 1983.